Pancreatic Cancer Action Network

-The Pancreatic Cancer Action Network (PanCAN) is a United States-based 501(c)(3) charity that funds research, provides patient/caregiver support, conducts community outreach and advocates for increased federal research funding for those affected by pancreatic cancer.
+The Pancreatic Cancer Action Network (PanCAN) is a United States–based 501(c)(3) charity that funds research, provides patient/caregiver support, conducts community outreach and advocates for increased federal research funding for those affected by pancreatic cancer.

 Since the disease is projected to become the second leading cause of cancer-related death in the U.S. around 2020, the organization established a goal, called the "Vision of Progress", to double pancreatic cancer survival by 2020.
 The nonprofit seeks to fulfill the goal by spreading greater awareness and increasing funds for research to improve the prevention, diagnosis and treatment of pancreatic cancer.

 One way PanCAN raises awareness and funds is through the 5K walk/run event, PurpleStride.
 The events include more than 80,000 participants in nearly 60 communities in the United States, which are organized by local volunteer affiliates.

 History

 The Pancreatic Cancer Action Network was founded in February 1999 by a group of survivors and caregivers including Pamela Acosta Marquardt, Paula Kim and Terry Lierman.
 Their first advocacy event, called "Inaugural One Voice Against Cancer", took place in Washington, D.C., in 2000.
 By 2002, the organization had created 40 volunteer affiliates across the U.S. In 2006, the first international affiliate started in Japan, and the Government Affairs & Advocacy office opened in Washington, D.C.

 The Patient Central call center had helped 25,000 patients and caregivers by 2007.
 They formed the Deadliest Cancers Coalition in 2008 involving other professional organizations.
 In 2013, their PurpleStride 5K walk/run event raised over $10.5 million with almost 82,000 participants.

 The organization initiated Know Your Tumor in 2014, a precision medicine service that uses molecular profiling to give doctors and their patients details about the biology of their tumor to help with treatment choices.
 In 2015, they launched the Clinical Trial Finder online resource with a directory of U.S. pancreatic cancer clinical trials.
 Precision Promise was announced in 2016 as the first precision medicine clinical trial to get new therapies to pancreatic cancer patients faster.

-From 2008–2016, PanCAN's community events generated more than $87 million for the pancreatic cancer cause.
+From 2008 to 2016, PanCAN's community events generated more than $87 million for the pancreatic cancer cause.
 The total research investment of the organization since 2003 is approximately $104 million to date.

 PanCAN is headquartered in Manhattan Beach, California, and also staffs a Washington, D.C., and New York City office.